connorkasarda/dragonbreath/readme.txt

 This is a codespace I created for building a soft real-time agent-based simulation engine.
 The engine will depend on an Entity Component System (ECS) that is built from scratch with the addition of generative AI for the agents.
+Bib file contains sources I used for this project, including an ECS tutorial I used for this project.

 May consider investigating the use of Python C API.
 This will allow use of the OpenAI package to create generative agents in the soft real-time simulation; the